srivatsj/MyTodoApp/README.md

  Optional: Used a DialogFragment for editing and adding items

- Optional: Add support for selecting the priority of each todo item (and display in listview item)
+ Optional: Add support for selecting the priority of each todo item

  Optional: Added date picker for due dates and sorted list based on due dates and display in listview item

+ Optional: Added Facebook login and logout using facebook-android SDK

 Walkthrough of all user stories: